elidoran/chain-builder/README.md

 1. passing a single function, without an array, will be treated as an array with a single function
 2. passing multiple function arguments (not an array) will be treated as an array of those functions
-3. a provided array will be cloned (shallow) so later changes to array do not affect the chain (rebuild chain if you need to)
-4. array will be validated during the *build* for non-function elements (fail fast)
+3. the array can be changed which will affect any currently running chain executions (async)
-5. ensure [advanced context manipulations](#advanced-contexts) don't break others' functions
+4. be careful to ensure [advanced context manipulations](#advanced-contexts) don't break others' functions

 ## Usage: Chain